scq2020/Android-Guide-for-Blind/README.md

 # Design and Implementation of Android-based SLAM Intelligent Guide System for the Visually Impaired

 An intelligent indoor navigation system that integrates advanced visual SLAM technology with multimodal human-computer interaction to provide safe and accurate guidance for visually impaired users on standard Android smartphones.
-# Design and Implementation of Android-based SLAM Intelligent Guide System for the Visually Impaired

-An intelligent indoor navigation system that integrates advanced visual SLAM technology with multimodal human-computer interaction to provide safe and accurate guidance for visually impaired users on standard Android smartphones.

 ## 📹 System Demonstration